ahmedfarag1993/bmst/README.md

-##Borouvka Algorithm MST
+##Boruvka Algorithm MST

-Parallel Implementation of Borouvka Minimum Spanning Tree
+Parallel Implementation of Boruvka Minimum Spanning Tree

 ##How to build